 Background: MSA is a nonprofit society funding the journal primarily with a subscriber-based economic model.
 Subscriptions to online versions or the traditional print version are kept as low in cost as possible by offsets from author page charges and other revenue.
 To keep Am Min viable, if the paper is to be freely available to all readers concurrently or previously to publication, then the author must pay the open access/archive charges (and the paper will also be open to all readers on our web sites).
 For institutional/funding requirements it is possible that an inexpensive post-publication "e-link" may suffice.
-Any details can be discussed with the managing editor before submission -- and all options are outlined on the Author Charges form.
-(IMPORTANT: DO not fill out this form until you receive page proofs, with your total number of typeset pages.)
+Any details can be discussed with the managing editor before submission -- and all options are outlined on the <a href="https://doi.org/10.1007/nn.10